OSU-STARLAB/FlashKAT/README.md

 ### ✅ Updates
 - [x] Release the KAT paper, CUDA implementation and IN-1k training code.
 - [x] 🎉🎉🎉🎉 Triton Implementation, on 1D and 2D tasks.
 This is much easier to install than the CUDA version.
+Please See [https://github.com/Adamdad/rational_kat_cu](https://github.com/Adamdad/rational_kat_cu).
 - [ ] KAT Detection and segmentation code.
 - [ ] KAT on NLP tasks.